Worth The Drive: 12 Destination Playgrounds in NJ

-There's no doubt that New Jersey is home to countless parks and playgrounds, but some go above and beyond, with design features that make them more of a destination than the basic park down the block.
+There's no doubt New Jersey is home to countless parks and playgrounds, but some play spots go above and beyond, with design features that make them more of a destination than the basic park down the block.

-If you've been to your neighborhood playground so many times that the slides and swings have lost their thrill, now's the perfect time to switch up your kiddo's routine.
-Spring has sprung, and these 10 amazing playgrounds are worth the trip!
+If you've been to your neighborhood playground so many times the slides and swings have lost their thrill, now's the perfect time to switch up your kiddo's routine.
+Spring has sprung, and these 12 amazing playgrounds are worth the trip!

 From cool play spaces featuring awesome jungle gyms you won't find anywhere else, as well as playgrounds with water features, zip lines, a carousel, and even a zoo, these stellar playscapes allow kids to slide, swing, splash, climb, and imagine the day away.
 Pile into the car and visit each at least once—but we bet you'll want to return again and again.

-The Community Park Playground reopens on April 27, 2019.
+The Community Park Playground is entirely enclosed.
 Photo courtesy of the park

 Community Park Playground – Montville

-Back and better than ever, this sprawling playground reopens on April 27 after a nine month–long renovation.
-What’s new?
-More swings, as well as slides that are twice as wide, allowing special needs children, or toddlers, to slide with an adult.
-What remains is the playground’s adorable farmer theme, as well as the flexibility it offers with so many play structures for kids of all ages.
-Relax and recharge in the new picnic area, where you can keep an eye on your kiddos as they run about.
-But don’t worry, the entire playground is fenced in, too.
+Renovated two years ago, this sprawling playground offers plenty of swings, as well as slides that are twice as wide, allowing special needs children, or toddlers, to slide with an adult.
+We love the playground’s adorable farmer theme, as well as the flexibility it offers with so many play structures for kids of all ages.
+Relax and recharge in the picnic area, where you can keep an eye on your kiddos as they run about.
+But, don’t worry, the entire playground is fenced in, too.

-KidStreet Playground is a cool wooden play village.
+KidStreet Playground is home to a cool wooden play village.
 Photo by Kaylynn Ebner

 KidStreet – Bridgewater